PortalNetwork/hackathon/README.md

 4. Pitch / Presentation (20%) :

     Presentation style and design.
-5. Participants' votes (10%) :
+5. Participants’ votes (10%) :

-    Each team participating in the Hackathon will have 1 vote to vote for the best team (cannot vote for themselves).
+    Each participating team will have a vote for their favorite project (cannot vote for themselves).

 ## Judges